Findus23/guides/content/guide/vsc-slum-tips-and-tricks.md

 [official docs](https://wiki.vsc.ac.at/doku.php?id=doku:vpn_ssh_access)

 Access to VSC is only possible from IP addresses of the partner universities.
-If you are from the University of Vienna and don't want to use the VPN, an SSH tunnel via `login.univie.ac.at` is an alternative.

 If you are connected to the university network, you can directly connect using the following: